mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 So what is the purpose of spiritual life?
 It is not the kind of individual experience [where] we usually believe that spiritual life is accompanied by mysterious or [miraculous] experiences.
 That is not the main purpose of spiritual life.
 You have to learn something *huge*.

 This is [the] purpose of spiritual life.
 That’s why in the *Prajñāpāramitā Sutra* we say we have to attain *anuttara-samyak-sambodhi*: the complete, perfect, supreme enlightenment.
 [This is] in the *Prajñāpāramitā* we chant every day.
-And then, you can attain *wisdom*, *prajnaparamita*.
+And then, you can attain *wisdom*, *prajñāpāramitā*.

 So in order to attain *anuttara-samyak-sambodhi*, perfect supreme enlightenment, that means you have to learn something more than you think or you cannot think.
 This is something very profound.